dsmrreader/dsmr-reader/documentation/docs/explained/about.md

 Any integration should be possible this way, either using generic scripts or even **plugins**.

-DSMR-reader only supports the builtin mentioned above and unfortunately cannot support every other (technical) integration that exists in the world.
+DSMR-reader only supports the built-in integrations mentioned above and, for practical reasons, cannot support every other (technical) integration that exists in the entire world.

 ## Architecture